FahadH31/custom_openai_assistants/README.md

-<h4>A small web-based project that allows the user to create an OpenAI assistant with custom instructions and data (either a .txt file, or website URL).</h4><br>
+<p>A small web-based project that allows the user to create an OpenAI assistant with custom instructions and data (either a .txt file, or website URLs).</p>

 <h3>Interface Screenshots</h3>
 <img src = "public/Images/image-1.png">